 - Spravyash se dobre – You’re doing fine

-What was discovered early on in the pandemic is that coronavirus is not restricted to single organ failure.
-It is a disease that can either directly or indirectly lead to fatal dysfunction of other systems.
-Subsequently, its ICU management is complicated and must by dynamic to match the unpredictable development of symptoms in different areas of the body.
-There are many times of reactionary ‘firefighting’, in which an acutely deteriorating situation is managed as they appear, avoiding death but not necessarily making great steps to recovery.
+What was discovered early on in the pandemic is that the effect of coronavirus is not restricted to single organ failure.
+It is a disease that can either directly or indirectly lead to fatal dysfunction of other systems as well as the lungs.
+Subsequently, its ICU management is complicated and must be dynamic to match the unpredictable development of symptoms in different areas of the body.
+There are many times of reactionary ‘firefighting’, in which an acutely deteriorating situation is managed as it appears – avoiding death but not necessarily making great steps to recovery.
 Owed to this, I witnessed a range of different medical interventions, participating wherever I was able to.

-One particular treatment, called Bronchoscopy, involves guiding a flexible camera and suction tube down the airway in order to clear some of the blood and secretions accumulating in the lungs.
+One particular intervention, called bronchoscopy, involves guiding a flexible camera and suction tube down the airway in order to clear some of the blood and secretions accumulating in the lungs.
 I will never forget a team of eight doctors crowded round the monitor as they took turns in attempting to remove an especially large clot completely occluding a patient’s left lung.
-The shiny red flesh lodged the bleeding airway looked like something out of a sci-fi film and I marvelled in grim disbelief at how the body can continue living with such a thing in the lungs.
+The shiny red flesh lodged the bleeding airway looked like something out of a sci-fi film and I marvelled in grim disbelief at how the body can continue living with such a thing blocking the airway.